When will I need a boating safety certificate in New York State?

 - All motor boat operators regardless of age will need a boating safety certificate beginning in 2025.

 Online: Each session is held Monday-Thursday, 6:00-8:00pm.
 Students will need a computer or tablet with internet access, a functioning webcam and microphone to participate in this class.
-Textbooks can be picked up at the Antique Boat Museum, mailed (for an additional $5 fee) or emailed as a PDF.
+Textbooks can be picked up at the Antique Boat Museum or emailed as a PDF.
 A Google Meet invitation will be emailed to all students immediately prior to the start of class each evening.
 You only need to register for and attend one session to receive your certificate.

 On-campus: Study materials are included in tuition but students should bring their own writing utensils and notebooks.
 Meals are not provided.
 Weekday evening on-campus courses take place outside of the Museum’s regular operating hours.
 For this reason, only registered students will be permitted in campus buildings or on the grounds while on-campus class sessions are taking place.